Child enticement, also sometimes referred to as solicitation of a minor, is an offense involving a person under age 18.

 Defendants accused of child enticement are charged with inviting, persuading, or attempting to convince a minor to enter a private space with the intention of engaging in unlawful sexual contact or sexual assault.

 The age-old example of a stranger offering a child candy or ice cream in order to lure them into a vehicle with the intention of sexually assaulting them is just one scenario.
-Today, it’s more often an adult who grooms the child online before suggesting they meet up in person for sex.
+Today, a common scenario involves an adult who grooms the child online before suggesting they meet up in person for sex.

 Child enticement charges can be brought even if the defendant and intended victim never actually met in person and no physical contact was made.
 Simply asking a minor to engage in sex is enough to file charges, and a person can be charged even if he or she merely believed that the victim was a minor.